themanyone/strclass/README.md

 hk_ functions

-Functions in this library start with `hk_` prefix see `strclass.def` for a full list of exported functions.
+Functions in this library start with `hk_` prefix.
+See `strclass.def` for a full list of exported functions.
 The convention is to pass a reference to `pad_ptr` as the first argument.
 Example:

 `char * hk_substr(&pad_ptr, char* string, int start, int length);`